 Historical ROI & Market Performance of Cabernet Sauvignon Wines

-While Bordeaux reds have long dominated fine wine portfolios, Cabernet Sauvignon from California—particularly Napa Valley—has emerged as a high-performing investment category.
+Bordeaux reds have long dominated fine wine portfolios.
+But Cabernet Sauvignon from California, particularly Napa Valley, has emerged as a high-performing investment category in its own right.
 Cult labels such as Screaming Eagle, Scarecrow, and Harlan Estate have demonstrated rapid appreciation, strong auction presence, and broad global demand, rivaling even the top Grand Cru Bordeaux in terms of ROI and scarcity.

 Historical ROI of Cabernet Sauvignon Wines

-Over the past 20 years, top-tier Napa Valley Cabernet Sauvignon wines have yielded annualized returns between 13–16%, significantly outperforming traditional indices like the Liv-ex Fine Wine 100 in select years.
-In particular, low-allocation labels with perfect critic scores and strict distribution models have shown explosive growth on the secondary market.
+Over the past 20 years, top-tier Napa Valley Cabernet Sauvignon wines have yielded annualized returns between 13% and 16%, outperforming traditional indices like the Liv-ex Fine Wine 100 in select years.
+Low-allocation labels with perfect critic scores and strict distribution models have shown explosive growth on the secondary market.
+That’s not a fluke.
+That’s structural.

 For example: